 Identified flooding spots will also be addressed, with major culverts in the vicinity of Pappins Road and Pennas Road, as well as upgrading a series of rural intersections along this stretch of the Bruce Highway.
 The project will reduce the frequency and extent of road closures at Cattle and Frances Creeks, providing economic and social benefits.

 Works will reduce the frequency and extent of road closure at Cattle and Frances Creeks, improving freight efficiency for north-south inter and intra- state truck movements.

 It is anticipated that the project will reduce the existing time of closure for this section of the Bruce Highway in a major flood event from the existing 74 hours to around 19.5 hours, and will reduce the Average Annual Time of Closure (AATOC) of 29 hours down to around 7 hours.

 The Australian Government has committed up to $95.1 million towards the project, in partnership with the Queensland Government.

-Construction works are expected to commence in mid 2017 and be completed in late 2018, weather permitting.
+Construction works commenced in mid 2017 and are expected to be completed in late 2019, weather permitting.